missoula-ready/seattle-ready/README.md

 Note that these may appear in different sections or be mutually exclusive, which is why some of them have the same order.

   In Your Lifetime: 0
-  What's the Worst: 2
+  What's the Worst: 1
-  Erosion Risk: 3
+  Erosion Risk: 2
-  If the dams failed: 3
+  If the dams failed: 2
-  Tsunami Zone: 3
+  Tsunami Zone: 2
-  Liquefaction: 4
+  Liquefaction: 3
-  Unstable Structures: 5
+  Unstable Structures: 4
-  Warning Signs: 6
+  Warning Signs: 5
-  Before: 7
+  Before: 6
-  During: 8
+  During: 7
-  After: 9
+  After: 8
-  Local Resources: 10
+  Local Resources: 9
-  What's Happened?: 11
+  What's Happened?: 10
-  Historical Images: 12
+  Historical Images: 11

 ### Important links